 First of all, project and programme management is increasingly important within a business context.
 Eight out of ten project managers say that PPM is becoming a more fundamental aspect of overall business success which can be seen as a good thing.

 Unfortunately, this also means that project or programme manager professionals are expected to do more with less.
 While there has always been pressure for organizations to make the most of limited resources, the last two years has seen an increase.
-And this is not a surprise as businesses are affected by wider economic factors, disruption and ongoing technological change.
+And this is not a surprise as businesses are affected by wider economic factors and disruption and have to deal with ongoing change.

 However, this has also resulted in more and more challenges and greater expectations for project and programme managers, including delivering greater competitive advantage (according to 90% of respondents), more competitive business environment (89%), tighter budgets and timeframes (87%) as well as the expectation to deliver more projects over a shorter time frame (81%).